usernameHed/MyMalloc/README.md

 # MyMalloc

-Reproduction of the lib C function malloc, free, calloc, realloc using only brk/sbrk.
-All linux programs using malloc should work with our own malloc.
-The goal is to undestrand internal memory of computer
+Recodes of the lib C function malloc, free, calloc, realloc using only brk/sbrk Unix functions.
+All linux programs using malloc are supposed to work with our own malloc, the goal being to undestand internal memory usage of a computer.